This is an older version of the TAO User Guide, click here for the documentation of the most recent release, TAO 3.3.

 Naturally, the first question that a Test-taker has after completing a Test is, "What score did I get?"
-Scores are generated through performance in the various interactions that make up the Items, which themselves compose the Test.
-Interactions generate individual scores, which count towards the overall score of the Item, and all Item scores are tallied to produce the final Test result.
+Scores are generated through performance in the various interactions that make up the Items, that themselves compose the Test.
+Interactions will generate score numbers, which will determine what the Item provides, and each item will be tallied to produce the final Test result.
 Knowing how to set up scoring within an interaction is therefore useful for determining the grade achieved by the Test-taker from the Test.

-Step 1: While selecting responses (answers) for an Interaction, look within the Response Properties panel on the right, locate the Response Processing pull-down choice box offering the two options: Match Correct and Map Response.
+Step 1: While selecting responses (answers) for an Interaction, look within the Response Properties panel for a pull-down choice box offering the two options of Response Processing: Match Correct and Map Response.

-Map Response: With this processing option, it is possible to give partial credit for a response.
+Map Response: This refers to the processing option where it is possible to get partial credit for a response.
 This is useful for questions where the answer is given in multiple parts.
-With the map response option, some parts of the answer can also be weighted more heavily than other parts if you consider them to be of higher importance.
+A singular part can be weighed more heavily than other parts in this option.

-2. Select the Response Processing type that is appropriate for the question.
+Step 2: Select the Response Processing that is appropriate for the question.

-This is going to depend to a large extent on preference, particularly with respect to partial credit.
+This is going to depend in large part on the preference of the test author, particularly with respect to partial credit.

-Other values in the Score Range field include Mapping Default, which contains the default value given if no specific scores are assigned to a response, and the check box used to Define Correct Response.
-The latter should be checked if there are specific correct responses, and left unchecked if the correctness of the answer is dependent on the sum of weights accumulated by the Test-taker in answering the interaction.
+Other values in the Score Range include that for Mapping Default, which is described as the default value given if no specific scores are assigned to a response, and the check box used to Define Correct Response.
+The latter should be checked if there are correct answers, and left unchecked if the correctness of the answer is dependent on the sum of scores accumulated by the Test-taker in answering the interaction.

 Lastly, it should be noted that TAO assigns a Response Identifier to each interaction response.
-It is best not to change this.
+It is recommended that the Interaction author not change this.